 Brown Sugar Bourbon Loaf is a loaf sized version of one of my favorite boozy pound cake recipes.

-Originally from Good Housekeeping, this cake calls for a glaze of orange juice, bourbon and sugar which is brushed on the warm cake.
-I added a drizzle of opaque white icing because I’m an icing kind of person, but it’s totally unnecessary and this cake would be good with just the glaze, some whipped cream and maybe some fresh berries on the side.
-Next time I make it I plan on adding miniature chocolate chips.
+This cake calls for a glaze of orange juice, bourbon and sugar which is brushed on the warm cake.
+I added a drizzle of opaque white icing, but it’s totally unnecessary and this cake would be good with just the glaze, some whipped cream and maybe some fresh berries on the side.
+Next time I may add minin chocolate chips.

 Brown Sugar Bourbon Loaf